CagriCatik/RC-Knowledgebase/docs/choosing-brushless-motor.md

 1. **Definition**
    - **KV** is the number of revolutions per minute (RPM) a motor spins per volt applied, under no load.
-   - For example, a 1000 KV motor will theoretically spin at \( 1000 \times V \) RPM on a given voltage \(V\), ignoring propeller load and other factors like air resistance.
+   - For example, a 1000 KV motor will theoretically spin at $1000 \times V$ RPM on a given voltage $V$, ignoring propeller load and other factors like air resistance.

 2. **Relationship to Propellers**
    - A **higher KV** motor spins faster at a given voltage, making it suitable for smaller propellers or racing drones that require rapid RPM for agility.